GETI 2022: COVID-19 causes rapid digitalisation of petrochemicals sector

 Pandemic-related demand for consumer packaging for home deliveries and PPE has also helped the industry rebound from lockdown and raised salary expectations.
 The proportion of professionals expecting a pay rise in the next 12 months has risen to 63 per cent from 56 per cent last year, while the proportion projecting a pay cut plummeted from 15 per cent to five per cent.

 Janette Marx, Chief Executive Officer at Airswift, says: “Lockdowns fast-forwarded the digital development of petrochemicals, creating rising demand for talent from outside industries such as technology.
 The sector is competing for a young, tech-savvy generation that values innovation and sustainability and this will require employers to embrace new green tech innovations.
 Lockdowns also drove greater demand for e-commerce related consumer packaging and PPE which buoyed the sector’s recovery and boosted salaries which could help attract a fresh wave of skills.
 The pandemic also ushered in the modernisation of working practices, making it more appealing to a generation of talent that values remote and flexible work schedules.”

-In addition to providing much-needed insights into the uncertainty posed by the events of the past 12 months, GETI is also the industry’s most comprehensive salary and mobility study.
-Key findings within petrochemicals include:
+In addition to providing much-needed insights into the period of flux over the past 12 months, GETI is the industry’s most comprehensive salary and mobility study.
+Further key findings within petrochemicals include:

-Airswift and Energy Jobline surveyed 16,000 energy professionals and hiring managers in 166 countries across five industry sub-sectors: oil and gas, renewables, power, nuclear and petrochemicals.
-The report is available to download at https://www.getireport.com/download-report.
+Airswift and Energy Jobline interviewed sector experts and surveyed 10,000 energy professionals and hiring managers in 166 countries across five industry sub-sectors: oil and gas, renewables, power, nuclear and petrochemicals.
+The report is available to download at http://www.getireport.com.